• Recipes Index

 • Kale and Sausage Soup with Cannellini Beans

-Yes, this dough is actually very similar to a pizza dough recipe and would make a great option for a pizza crust.
-If you use it for pizza, you can form it into dough balls after getting it mixed up (whatever size you prefer) and let it sit at room temperature that way for 30-40 minutes before rolling out into a pizza.
+Yes.
+This dough is actually very similar to a pizza dough recipe and would make a great option for a pizza crust.
+If you use it for pizza, form it into dough balls after getting it mixed up (whatever size you prefer), and let it sit at room temperature that way for 30-40 minutes before rolling out into a pizza.
 You can also put it in a loose plastic bag in the fridge for 4-8 hours to bake later.
-When ready to bake the pizzas, cook them on 425 degrees for 12-15 minutes.
+When ready to bake the pizzas, bake them at 425 degrees for 12-15 minutes.

 Can I use whole wheat flour with this Easy French Bread Recipe?

-You can use up to half wheat flour in this recipe, but it will change the flavor.
-If you are looking for a very authentic French Bread flavor you are going to want to stick with regular all-purpose flower.
+You can use up to half whole wheat flour in this recipe, but it will change the flavor.
+If you are looking for a very authentic French bread flavor, you are going to want to stick with regular all-purpose flour.

 Pinterest collage of a loaf of sliced french bread with the bread knife sitting next to it.